 Lilith will spend her book struggling to survive against both aliens and humans.
-And that short tantalizing sentence about survival ("The ultimate disappointment") foreshadows the mixed feelings that Lilith will end up with about the very mixed fate of the human race by book's end.
+And that short tantalizing sentence about survival ("The ultimate disappointment") foreshadows the mixed feelings that Lilith will end up with about the very mixed fate of the human race by the book's end.

-Similarly, Marian and Ainsley will spend their novel seeking, dating and coping with men.
-There will be a lot of parties, drinking and depression.
+Similarly, Marian and Ainsley will spend their novel seeking, dating, and coping with men.
+There will be a lot of parties, drinking, and depression.
 There also will be, as the opening hints by its tone, a lot of comedy.
 Atwood is a satirist.

 So where does that leave you and your story?
 Pull out whatever you're working on now, and read the opening.
 Does it start with something happening in story time to a major character, which gives us a foretaste of conflicts to come?
 If so, congratulate yourself; you're off to a good start.
 If not, how can you rewrite?
 Some suggestions: